 The downside is that it will mean buying large (albeit recyclable) plastic containers – but I’m going to look into refilling these again once they’re empty.

-Faith in Nature is a natural beauty company that uses 100% PET recycled plastic for all its packaging and you can also buy both shampoo and conditioners in huge 5-litre bottles.
+Faith in Nature is a natural beauty company that uses 100% PET recycled plastic for all its packaging and you can also buy shampoo and conditioners, body wash, hand wash and hand lotion in huge 5-litre bottles on Big Green Smile.
 These can be refilled at these refill stations around the UK

 Neal’s Yard is another natural beauty brand that promises to use 100% recyclable plastic in its packaging and they do sell their shampoos and conditioners in larger 1 litre sizes which hold 5 times more than the 200ml bottles but use just under twice the amount of plastic.
 The plastic itself is post consumer recycled (PCR).